nazar-art/spring-boot-security/README.md

 ![Custom Login page](custom_login_page.png)

-You can login with following in credentials:
+You can login with following credentials:

-    magelan
-    magelan
+    user
+    pass

+If everything is ok you will see page with congratulations.